arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 1. Add a **new entry** to check that everything is working as expected.

-1. You can also log in with **the other user** to see that your photos are still there, but not the newest entry.
+1. You can also log in with **the other user** to verify that your photos are still there, but you will not see the newest entry.

 <a name="Ex4Task2" />
 #### Task 2 - Adding SAS at Blob level  ####